Services for Children & Youth with Dual Sensory Impairments

 The referral process

-The first step in the eligibility process is to refer a child, birth to 22 years of age, to the DSI Project.
-It is essential that the referral form be complete and accurate.
-Once a child meets eligibility requirements, he or she becomes eligible for our services.
-If you know of a child who experiences both vision and hearing loss, we encourage you to contact our Project today.
+The first step in getting services from the DSI Project is to refer a child between birth and age 22.
+It’s important to fill out the referral form completely and correctly.
+Once a child meets the eligibility requirements, they can receive DSI services.
+If you know a child who has both vision and hearing loss, please contact the DSI Project.

-• A release form from the referring organization signed by the child's parent or legal guardian.
+• A release form from the referring organization signed by the child’s parent or guardian.

 • A completed referral form.